Bob Myers departing as Warriors president, GM after 4 NBA titles, 11 seasons

+Yet basketball is and always will be in Myers’ blood and the thrill of competition so ingrained in him, he’s certainly not done in the business — even if he isn’t quite sure what’s next.
+He knows there will be an enormous void on game day and every other day in between.

+He will miss Stephen Curry’s warmup routine, his close friendship with coach Steve Kerr and all the special playoff runs they shared together, noting, “I’m proud of what I did and proud of what we did.”

-One of the most successful GMs over the past decade in any sport, Myers’ contract was set to expire in late June and there has been speculation for months about his future, given the sides had yet to reach agreement on an extension or a new deal.
-A team spokesman confirmed the departure Tuesday.
+One of the most successful GMs over the past decade in any sport, Myers’ contract expires June 30 and there has been speculation for months about his future, given the sides had yet to reach agreement on an extension or a new deal.
+Myers added about his decision, “This wasn’t about money, just want to make that clear, it’s not about money, I make plenty of money, I got offered plenty of money.”

-The 48-year-old Myers grew up in suburban Danville, played basketball at UCLA and learned key skills on the other side of the business when he became an agent before switching careers and emerging as a top NBA executive with a personable nature who regularly attended practices to chat with players, coach Steve Kerr and his assistants.
+The 48-year-old Myers grew up in suburban Danville going to Warriors games for his birthday, played basketball at UCLA and learned key skills on the other side of the business when he became an agent before switching careers and emerging as a top NBA executive.
+He did so with a personable nature and regularly attending practices to chat with players, staff, Kerr and his assistants.

+Lacob acted on a tip from Danny Ainge to consider the unproven Myers and after interviewing other candidates over months, Lacob realized how much he really liked Myers despite his inexperience.
+Myers then spent a year as assistant GM under Larry Riley before being promoted a year later.

 Myers has been known to talk to players during games, rare for a GM to do.
 That included working to calm down fiery forward Draymond Green at times.